 This external party is located in a

 far-away country.
-Nobody in the civil service knows exactly how it works, but everyone
+Nobody in the civil service knows exactly how it works, but

-is satisfied because it seems to work well.
 Do you think this is smart?

 People often say: "If you have nothing to hide, you have nothing to fear".